khulnasoft-lab/design.khulnasoft.com/contents/usability/navigation-sidebar.md

 ### Top-level items

-A top-level menu item is designated with a unique icon or avatar, and may contain related sub-level items.
+A top-level item is designated with a unique icon or avatar, and may contain related sub-level items.

 ### Sub-level items